saleor/saleor-docs/docs/api-process/check-out.md

 The `paymentClientToken` query requires one input field:

-- `gateway` - an enum value which represents one of the payment gateways configured on the server, e.g. `BRAINTREE` or `STRIPE`.
+- `gateway` - an enum value which represents one of the payment gateways configured on the server, e.g. `BRAINTREE` or `STRIPE`

 Example query: